mattiaghilardi/MorFishJ/README.md

 ## Installation

-To install `MorFishJ`:

-1. Download MorFishJ:

-- for people familiar with GitHub: clone or download the entire repository.
-- for people not familiar with GitHub: click on the green button `Code` in the [project's main page on GitHub](https://github.com/mattiaghilardi/MorFishJ), then click on `Download ZIP`, thus extract the content.

-2. Copy the `MorFishJ v0.1.0` folder in the `ImageJ/plugins/` or `Fiji.app/plugins/` directory.
+First install ImageJ (instructions [here](https://imagej.nih.gov/ij/download.html)) or Fiji (instructions [here](https://imagej.net/software/fiji/downloads)).

 `MorFishJ` depends on `ImageJ 1.53e`, thus, if ImageJ/Fiji was previously installed, first check the current ImageJ version below the toolbar.
 If it is older than 1.53e, to update ImageJ click **Help --> Update ImageJ...**, choose the latest version and click OK.
 Then ImageJ/Fiji must be restarted.

+To install `MorFishJ`:

+1. Download the latest release of MorFishJ from [here](https://github.com/mattiaghilardi/MorFishJ/releases) as a `ZIP` file.
+2. Extract the content.
+3. Copy the folder named `MorFishJ v0.1.0` in the `ImageJ/plugins/` or `Fiji.app/plugins/` directory.

+Now `MorFishJ` is installed.
 Open ImageJ/FIJI and click **Plugins --> MorFishJ v0.1.0 --> MorFishJ GUI**.
 The following GUI should appear in the upper left corner of the screen.

 <p align="center">
   <img src="readme_files/MorFishJ_GUI_v0.1.0.png" width="60%" title="MorFishJ GUI"><br>